 Abolitionist William Still was born on October 7, 1821.
 I read Still’s “The Underground Rail Road” when I was in high school.
 I have been fascinated with this fearless Black man ever since.

-To commemorate the bicentennial of his birth in 2021, I will lead a walking tour, “William Still at 200: Walking in the Abolitionist’s Footsteps.”
-The walk will begin near the location of the Pennsylvania Anti-Slavery Society where Still was reunited with his brother, Peter, and Henry “Box” Brown was delivered to freedom.
+I lead a walking tour, “Underground Railroad Philadelphia: Walking in William Still’s Footsteps.”
+The walk begins at the site of the office of the Pennsylvania Anti-Slavery Society where Still was reunited with his brother, Peter Freedman, and Henry “Box” Brown was delivered to freedom.

-The last stop will be the South Philly rowhouse where Still and his wife, Letitia, lived from 1850 to 1855.
+The last stop is the South Philly rowhouse where Still and his wife, Letitia, lived from 1850 to 1855.
 This is where Still began to record the stories of hundreds of self-emancipated “weary travelers flying from the land of bondage.”
 The weary travelers who crossed these marble steps included Harriet Tubman and her brothers Ben, Henry and Robert who arrived on December 29, 1854.